AgeOfLearning/coeus-unity-python-framework/README.md

 # Awaits for any of the transforms to exist by timeout, fails when exceeded...
 assertions.assert_await_any_transforms_exist(cli, ["Some/Path1", "Some/Path2"], timeout_seconds=10)

+# Checks if FieldInfo | PropertyInfo on the component equals to the provided value
+assertions.assert_component_value_equals(cli, "My/Transform/Target", "InputField", "text", "password")

+# Awaits a FieldInfo | PropertyInfo on the component to become the provided value
+assertions.assert_await_component_value_equals(cli, "My/Transform/Target", "InputField", "text", "password")

 ```

 ## Advanced